 Exams: There will be two exams in this course.
 The first will cover material from the first half of the class (to be specified later) and the second will be cumulative, but focusing on material in the second half of the course.
 Students registered for the asynchronous remote section will have the option to take the exam remotely with a proctor.
-Professor Macdonald will reach out to you 2 weeks before the exam date to coordinate the remote proctoring of the exam.
+You should coordinate a proctor and communicate with Professor Macdonald the details on your proctor at least two weeks before the exams.
 The exam dates are as follows:

-Day Time Location Exam 1 Wednesday, March 13 6:00 - 8:00 PM TBD Exam $2$ Saturday, May 4 1:30 - 4:00 PM AERO 232
+Day Time Location Exam 1 Wednesday, March 19 6:00 - 8:00 PM TBD Exam 2 Saturday, May 3 1:30 - 4:00 PM AERO N240

 Class format: This class operates in two modalities: in-person and asynchronous remote.
 All lectures will be recorded via Classroom Capture and will be made available to all students.
-In addition, a Zoom link is provided for the lecture for those who wish to attend lecture remotely.